Women in EU Finance Network

 Women in finance: Perspectives from across Europe

-Join us for a special afternoon panel discussion with women leaders from the EU institutions and from across the continent as we discuss gender-related trends in financial services and explore the contributions being made by women in different financial centres in Europe.
-With the participation of Stéphanie Yon-Courtin MEP (Vice-Chair of the ECON Committee at the European Parliament), Vivienne Artz (Chief Privacy Officer at Refinitiv and President of Women in Banking and Finance), Mara Catherine Harvey (Head Global UHNW Germany, Austria, Italy at UBS), Julia von Buttlar (Deputy Head of Division, Directorate for Securities Supervision at BaFin), Milda Dargužaitė (Group CEO, Northern Horizon Capital) Valérie Derambure (Deputy CEO, Ostrum Asset Management), Véronique Nejman (Chief Operating Officer, ING France) and Fiona Wilkinson (ICAEW President).
-The event also celebrates the centenary of Mary Harris Smith, the first woman ever to become a chartered accountant and a member of ICAEW, in 1920.
-The event is organised in collaboration with the City of London Corporation Office.
+On 21 November, ICAEW Europe and the City of London Corporation Office co-organised a special afternoon panel discussion with women leaders from across the continent to discuss gender-related trends in financial services.
+The event brought together Vivienne Artz (Chief Privacy Officer at Refinitiv and President of Women in Banking and Finance), Mara Catherine Harvey (Head Global UHNW Germany, Austria, Italy at UBS), Julia von Buttlar (Deputy Head of Division, Directorate for Securities Supervision at BaFin), Milda Dargužaitė (Group CEO, Northern Horizon Capital) Valérie Derambure (Deputy CEO, Ostrum Asset Management), Véronique Nejman (Chief Operating Officer, ING France) and Fiona Wilkinson (ICAEW President).
+It also marked the centenary of Mary Harris Smith, the first woman ever to become a chartered accountant and a member of ICAEW, in 1920.

 Is sustainable finance gender neutral?